Your tenancy agreement is an important legal document, so you should keep it in a safe place.

-Your agreement sets out our rights and responsibilities as your landlord, and your rights and responsibilities as one of our residents.
+Your agreement sets out the rights and responsibilities you have to us as your landlord, and yours as one of our residents.

 As a tenant, you have the right to: